bniladridas/age-pred/README.md

 **Using Your Own Data:**
 - **Format:** Images should be in `JPEG/PNG` format.
 - **Directory Structure:** Create a `data` directory in the project root and organize your images into subfolders for training and testing.
-- **Preprocessing:**  Ensure your images are preprocessed in the same way as the original training data (e.g., resized to [Image Size], normalized pixel values).
+- **Preprocessing:**  Ensure your images are preprocessed in the same way as the original training data.

 ## Model